 Against creature-heavy decks you have many options to consider, but I usually bring in some mix of Chain Lightning, Preacher, King Suleiman, and Spinal Villain.
 These all ring in at one to three mana, and can either help out-tempo the opponent, or provide a significant recurring advantage.
 RUG decks are one of the only matchups that feels like you need help, and all of these are great additions against those.

 Greater Realm of Preservation and Circle of Protection: Red are nice answers to UR Counterburn or Mono Red strategies, and can help save some of your life in a protracted battle, where you can eventually hope to squeeze out the last remaining life points.
+Circle of Protection: Black is also useful against the black-heavy creature decks, as well as Underworld Dreams.
+Keep in mind that each card drawn triggers Underworld Dreams separately, and thus each damage must be prevented separately with Circle of Protection or Greater Realm.

 Karma is the only card that’s above three mana that I would consider playing anywhere in this 75.
 It is above the mana curve we are aiming for, but the effect that it can have against grindy Black/X decks is outsized, and that’s really what I’m looking for in sideboard cards.
 Effects that can have a lot of upside, and won’t be dead in multiples.
 Karma can be a game-ender on its own, even if the prepared opponent can kill off all of your other creatures.